 Scientific name: Tipulidae

 Flitting about the house in summer, the gangly, brown daddy longlegs is familiar to many of us.
-The larvae can become pests of lawns and crops, but the adults are a valuable food source for many birds.
+They are a valuable food source for many birds.

 StatisticsBody length: 1.6cm